nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

 ### Fixing conditionals

-The problem with conditionals is how they work with raw booleans, when they should really expect the predicate to evaluate to a $\texttt{Value.Bool}$.
+The problem with conditionals is that they work with raw booleans, when they should really expect the predicate to evaluate to a $\texttt{Value.Bool}$.

 \begin{prooftree}
   \AXC{$pred \Downarrow \texttt{Value.Bool}\ \texttt{true}$}